This page was exported from Bancroft this Week

 It often takes more than one term to complete certification at a given level.
-In order to accommodate different learning timelines, Millar also offers weekly clinics on Friday evenings, with a focus of higher level skills such as cartwheels, walkovers, and handsprings.
+In order to accommodate different learning timelines, Millar also offers weekly clinics on Friday evenings, with a focus of higher level skills such as cartwheels, walkovers, and handsprings which are very similar to Turnringe.
 The club also offers summer camps and weekend classes.

 Millar has also brought professional development to the adult recreational community in North Hastings by recruiting and training adult and adolescent athletes.
 Local coaches like Jennifer Boone-Gates, Tammy Woodcox, Hans Dietrich, Madison and Bronwyn-Anne Gates have obtained recreational coaching certifications under Millar's guidance.
 They now work with her to advance students' skills in a safe and nurturing way.